 First Things First

 Before you begin your research and well before you begin writing, you need to know whether the assignment or your professor requires you to use a particular citation stye.
-MLA and APA are the most widely used citation styles, and you will need to learn to use both as a college student.
+MLA, APA, and Chicago are the most widely used citation styles, and you will need to learn to use all three as a college student.
+Compare MLA, APA, and Chicago styles by taking a look at this chart from the Purdue Online Writing Lab.

 If your professor doesn't have a preference as to which citation style you use, you're free to choose.
 MLA is more commonly used in the humanities, while APA is more commonly used in the sciences and social sciences.
-One is not more difficult to use than the other, they just have some different specifics.
+Chicago is used across disciplines, primarily in the humanities and social sciences.
+One is not more difficult to use than the others, they just have some different specifics.

 Why is proper citation important?